-Description While we do strongly advocate for the all-hazards approach to emergency preparedness, a Risk Assessment is crucial to understanding the threats and hazards which may pose risk to the organization.
+Document Name / Type Description Risk Assessment While we do strongly advocate for the all-hazards approach to emergency preparedness, a Risk Assessment is crucial to understanding the threats and hazards which may pose risk to the organization.
 A comprehensive Risk Assessment should carefully analyze threats (human causes) and hazards (nature or technological causes) with a focus on vulnerability, consequences, and mitigation factors.
 The results should be utilized to help guide the efforts and strategies of the security program.
-In addition to the Risk Assessment, which looks at external factors which pose risk to the organization, the Physical Security Assessment studies the efficacy and vulnerabilities of the facility's internal factors - the built environment (building and surrounding area), security systems (cameras, access controls, alarms, credentials, keys), software systems, lighting, and other areas.
+Physical Security Assessment In addition to the Risk Assessment, which looks at external factors which pose risk to the organization, the Physical Security Assessment studies the efficacy and vulnerabilities of the facility's internal factors - the built environment (building and surrounding area), security systems (cameras, access controls, alarms, credentials, keys), software systems, lighting, and other areas.
 The results should be utilized to help guide the efforts and strategies for the deployment and management of physical security systems as well as overall security management.
-A policy to address development of policies & procedures (e.g. "Written Directive System").
-A policy to address the authority (or lack there of), training, and response procedures for security personnel to use force on subjects.
-A policy to address when and how incidents are documented how those documents are created/stored/reviewed, and how incident data is analyzed.
+Document Management A policy to address development of policies & procedures (e.g. "Written Directive System").
+Use of Force Policy A policy to address the authority (or lack thereof), training, and response procedures for security personnel to use force on subjects.
+Incident Documentation Policy A policy to address when and how incidents are documented, how those documents are created/stored/reviewed, and how incident data is analyzed.
 Also known as a Report Writing SOP.
-A policy to address the review and retention cycles and processes for all plans, policies, and procedures.
+Records Management Policy A policy to address the review and retention cycles and processes for all plans, policies, and procedures.
 This document also usually addresses who has the authority to distribute materials to entities outside of the organization (i.e. release copies of reports to third parties).
-A policy to establish the reporting structures within the security department, including a clear delegation of critical decision-making authority in the absence of senior leadership officials.
+Department Administration & Chain of Command A policy to establish the reporting structures within the security department, including a clear delegation of critical decision-making authority in the absence of senior leadership officials.